In a Nutshell

 Designated Port (DP)

-The port on a segment that provides the path to the root for that segment.
-Only one switch can be designated per link.
+The port on a network segment that has the best path to the Root.
+This port forwards traffic onto that segment.

 Conclusion